Multi-fidelity Machine Learning Interatomic Potentials for Charged Point Defects

 \ac{MLIPs} offer a promising route to address this bottleneck.
 Recent foundation models \cite{batatia2025crosslearning,batatia2025foundation,lysogorskiy2025graph,yang2024mattersim} trained on comprehensive datasets \cite{jain2013commentary,barroso_omat24,schmidt2024improving} have demonstrated generalization across chemical space for pristine systems, with prediction accuracy approaching quantum mechanical calculations \cite{loew2025universal}.
 However, their application to defect systems remains an open challenge.
 First, \ac{MLIPs}-based defect modeling faces a data scarcity problem more severe than bulk materials.
 Defects require training datasets that capture a wide range of local atomic environments, including symmetry-breaking distortions and meta-stable configurations, all calculated at a high level of theory.
 Charged defects, which govern carrier recombination and doping behavior in semiconductors \cite{freysoldt2014first}, pose an additional challenge.
-Different charge states of the same defect have distinct local relaxations because the different electron occupation changes the local bonding.
+Different charge states of the same defect can have distinct ground-state geometries because changes in electronic occupation modify the local bonding.
 However, standard \ac{MLIPs} are built on the locality assumption \cite{prodan2005nearsightedness}, using descriptors that capture only the chemical species and local atomic environment within a truncated cutoff \cite{behler2007generalized,batatia2022mace}.
-This representation contains no explicit information about the charge state, and configurations from different \ac{PESs} are therefore mappped into a single energy landscape.
-Consequently, existing studies largely focus on neutral defects \cite{mannodi2022universal, mosquera2024machine,kavanagh2024identifying,zhou2025one,yang2025modeling,turiansky2025machinelearningphononspectra} or train separate models for each charge state \cite{mosquera2025point,mosquera2025dynamic,rahman2025defect}.
-Despite growing developments in charge-aware ML models, from embedding charge states as global conditioning labels \cite{batatia2022mace} to explicitly modeling charge redistribution and long-range electrostatics \cite{ko2021fourth,cheng2025latent,fan2026qnep}, a single model capable of distinguishing multiple charge states and subtle energy differences between competing defect configurations has not yet been demonstrated \cite{shimizu2022using,kiyohara2025machine}.
-Moreover, ML models incorporating explicit electrostatics have limitations when applied to charged defects in periodic systems \cite{leslie1985energy}, including the ill-defined atomic charge partitioning \cite{wang2014modeling}, the physical interpretability of latent charges \cite{cheng2025latent}, and the non-linear scaling of Ewald summation \cite{toukmaji1996ewald}.
-In contrast, a global charge embedding offers a simpler alternative that effectively distinguishes charge states without additional computational cost or complexity.
+This representation contains no explicit information about the charge state, so configurations with similar local environments produce nearly identical descriptors despite corresponding to distinct charge states, therebymapping the multiple \ac{PESs} into a single energy landscape.
+Consequently, existing studies largely focus on neutral defects \cite{mannodi2022universal, mosquera2024machine,kavanagh2024identifying,zhou2025one,yang2025modeling,turiansky2025machinelearningphononspectra}, although these are not intrinsically simpler for \ac{MLIP} modeling, as they often undergo substantial structural reconstructions driven by excess electrons or holes localized on the defect.
+Others train separate models for each charge state \cite{mosquera2025point,mosquera2025dynamic,rahman2025defect}, rather than a single model that distinguishes charge states within a unified architecture.
+Despite growing developments in charge-aware ML models, their application to charged defects in periodic semiconductor supercells remains limited.
+Methods that explicitly model charge redistribution and long-range electrostatics, such as learned long-range descriptors \cite{cheng2025latent}, charge equilibration schemes \cite{ko2021fourth,vondrak2026integrating} and polarizable electrostatic models \cite{batatia2026mace,baldwin2026design}, have been developed primarily for bulk liquids, molecular crystals and interfaces.
+However, for charged defects, these approaches can suffer from ill-defined atomic charge partitioning \cite{wang2014modeling}, unphysical delocalization into the bulk \cite {vondrak2026integrating} or the non-linear scaling of Ewald summation \cite{toukmaji1996ewald}.
+Global charge conditioning, which encodes the total system charge through a learnable embedding \cite{wood2025family}, offers a simpler alternative that captures charge information and distinguishes charge states with negligible additional computational cost or complexity.
+Across both approaches, a single model capable of simultaneously distinguishing multiple charge states and subtle energy differences between competing defect configurations has not yet been demonstrated \cite{shimizu2022using,kiyohara2025machine,wood2025family}.